charlietag/os_preparation/README.md

     ```

 # Easy Installation
 I'm a lazy person.
-I want to install **ALL** and give me default configurations running **Nginx, MariaDB, php-fpm, passenger**.
+I want to install **ALL** and give me default configurations running **Nginx (official), MariaDB, php-fpm, puma (rails)**.
 And help me to create default projects about "Rails" and "Laravel"

 * Command